CS 440: Introduction to Artificial Intelligence

 - "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig (Third Edition), Prentice Hall Series in Artificial Intelligence

 There will be 2 exams: one midterm and one final.
 The first exam will cover the material of the first half of the course (approx. first 14 lectures), and the final will cover the last 2/3rds of the course (there will be some overlap with the midterm).
-Check the tentative schedule for the date of the midterm.
 Both exams are in-class exams.

 A missed exam draws zero credit.
 Emergencies will be considered upon submitting a University-issued written verification to the corresponding Instructor; for assistance contact your Dean's Office.
 Also, check the definition of Final Exam Conflicts by SAS.

-There will be multiple assignments (either 4 or 5).
+There will be multiple assignments (probably 4).
 You will be informed in advance when an assignment is due.
 Typically, each assignment will include opportunities for extra credit.

 The assignments include practice questions which are intended to assist the student in mastering the course content.
 They will also involve programming AI algorithms and testing their efficiency.
 Typically you will be asked to submit an electronic version of your code, test runs, a typeset report and demo your project to the teaching assistants.